Thomas Ewing III: Education

 A graduate of public schools in Lancaster, Ohio, Thomas went to the College of Wooster for two years, from 1879 to 1881, and transferred to Columbia College of New York, where he would remain for seven years, until 1888.
 In these seven years, he graduated with a Bachelor of Arts degree in 1883 and a Master of Arts in 1886, worked as a tutor of physics for the School of Mines from 1885 to 1888, and went to the School of Law in his last year.
 Then he transferred again, this time to Georgetown University in Washington, D.C.
 In 1890, he graduated with a Bachelor of Laws from there.
-By then, he had gained memberships in the Sigma Chi fraternity and, in 1885, the Phi Beta Kappa Society.
+By then, he had gained memberships in the Sigma Chi fraternity and, in 1885, Phi Beta Kappa society.
 He was later awarded an honorary Doctorate of Laws in 1914 by Georgetown University.

 Career

 While he was attending classes at Georgetown, Thomas also worked as an assistant examiner at the U.S. Patent Office, from October 1888 to October 1890, but, in 1891, he moved to New York City and became a patent attorney.
 For the next five years, he and his father, also a patent attorney, shared their law offices as Ewing & Ewing in Manhattan and their home in Yonkers, New York.
 But they had law partners.
 One of them was the General's son and Thomas's brother, Hampton Denman Ewing, Sr. After his father was struck and killed by a cable car in 1896, Thomas continued to practice law, this time with Hampton.
 Thomas made his name as the counsel for Frank J. Sprague on the multiple-unit control of electric train operations and for Professor Michael I. Pupin on long-distance telephony.
 When he was returned to the U.S. Patent Office as the 33rd Commissioner in 1913, he was the President of the Current Literature Publishing Company and on the Board of Directors of the Crocker-Wheeler Company of Ampere, New Jersey.